-Depending on your progress, there are two options for physical therapy after you are discharged home from the hospital.
+Depending on your progress there are two options for discharge to home.

-- 1. Before surgery, we recommend that you schedule an outpatient therapy appointment for 24 to 48 hours after discharge.
-This will ensure that you continue to make progress and is recommended by your surgeon and physical therapist. - 2.
+- Prior to surgery, it is recommended that you schedule an outpatient therapy appointment for 24 to 48 hours after discharge.
+This will ensure continuity of your progress and is recommended by your surgeon and physical therapist. - 2.
 Some patients may still require home physical therapy for one to two weeks based on their progress.
 Your surgeon and physical therapist will make recommendations.
-The home therapy will help you get ready to begin outpatient therapy.
+The home therapy is a transition to begin outpatient therapy.

-Discharges begin at 11:00 a.m., once you are cleared by your surgeon, therapist and nurse.
+Discharges begin at 11:00 a.m. once cleared by your surgeon, therapist and nursing.